bucardo/bucardo_org/Bucardo/remove_customname.md

 Example:

-` bucardo remove customname 1 4`
+    # Removes the custom names with internal IDs of 1 and 4

-Removes the custom names with internal IDs of 1 and 4
+    bucardo remove customname 1 4

 Usage:

-` bucardo remove customname `<numbers>
+    bucardo remove customname <numbers>

 The numbers are internal IDs that can be seen by issuing the [list customname](/bucardo/list_customname "wikilink") command.